nswdpc/silverstripe-chimple/README.md

 If a module is installed, the subscription form will detect this and enable the default spam protector on the form.

-## Cache-control support

-All forms in Silverstripe [set cache control headers to a non-cacheable state](https://docs.silverstripe.org/en/4/developer_guides/performance/http_cache_headers/#http-cache-headers), unless they use GET as a form submission method and the CSRF token is turned off.

-To set cache control headers for a cacheable state:

-1. enable `use_get` and  `disable_security_token` on the [controller](/blob/master/src/Controllers/ChimpleController.php)
-1. use the XHR option as this will POST form data to the backend
-1. use a form spam protection module to avoid/minimise robotic submissions (see above)

-Note that other forms included in the page may disable a cacheable state.

 ## Requirements

 See [composer.json](./composer.json)